GoogleCloudPlatform/cloud-opensource-python/best_practices/README.rst

 - GA(Generally Available) libraries must conform to semantic versioning.
 - Non-GA libraries should use major version 0, and be promoted to 1.0 when reaching GA.
 - Non-GA libraries could be excluded from semver stability guarantees.
+- Dropping support for a Python major version(e.g. Python 2) should result in a major version increment

 Dependencies
 ------------